 Sandi’s teaching style is informed by the belief that teaching and facilitating is a two way exchange.
 We are ALL responsible for what unfolds.
 She facilitates to not only learn from those in the session, but also to intentionally give space for those present to develop their own creative voice.
 A crucial part of Sandi’s facilitation style is the constant attuning to opportunities that arise in the moment, which results in a dynamic energy where we are ALL responsible for what unfolds.

 If you are keen to have Sandi work with your students, facilitators, trainers and/or educators, please get in touch to discuss the possibilities.
-Amazing things happen when people embark on creative play and movement sessions.
+Amazing things happen when people embark on creative play and improvisation through movement!

 - improved sense of wellbeing